-In the United States, companies that do business in California are subject to the California Consumer Privacy Act ("CCPA"), which requires, among other things, covered companies to provide new disclosures to California consumers, afford such consumers certain rights regarding their personal information, and also affords a private right of action to individuals affected by a data breach, if the breach was caused by a lack of reasonable security.
-The enforcement of the CCPA by the California Attorney General commenced on July 1, 2020.
-The CCPA has been amended on multiple occasions and the California Attorney General has issued initial and revised regulations that also govern the CCPA.
-It remains unclear how this legislation will be interpreted and enforced.
-The effects of the CCPA potentially are significant, however, and may require us to modify our data processing practices and policies and to incur substantial costs and expenses for compliance.
+In the United States, companies that do business in California are subject to the California Consumer Privacy Act, as amended by the California Privacy Rights Act (collectively, the "CCPA").
+The CCPA requires, among other things, covered companies to provide enhanced disclosures to California consumers, afford such consumers certain rights regarding their personal data, including the right to opt out of data sales for targeted advertising, and a private right of action to individuals affected by a data breach, if the breach was caused by a lack of reasonable security.
+The California Attorney General has issued initial and revised regulations that also govern the CCPA.
+The effects of the CCPA have been significant, requiring us to modify our data processing practices and policies and to incur substantial costs and expenses for compliance.
 Moreover, additional state privacy laws have been passed and will require potentially substantial efforts to obtain compliance.
-This includes the California Privacy Rights Act ("CPRA") which was approved by California voters, and significantly modifies the CCPA.
+This includes laws in Virginia, Colorado, Utah, and Connecticut, which all go into effect throughout 2023.
+Many states are actively introducing privacy laws, and the U.S. federal government continues to contemplate federal privacy legislation.
+If passed, these laws would further impact our operations and we will continue to experience additional costs associated with this increased compliance burden.